Find New & Used Peugeot Car Parts

 Peugeot Breakers

-Our Peugeot breakers have quoted 2,602 used Peugeot parts in the last 30 days.
-Popular part requests during that time were for replacement engine (diesel complete), bumper (front), gearbox (manual), engine (petrol complete) and headlight/headlamp (passenger side).
-Quotes have ranged from £35.00 for a Peugeot 207 Hdi Sw Active air flow meter/sensor to £3665.00 for a Peugeot Expert Bluehdi Professional Premium Plus L1 MWB engine (diesel bare).
+Our Peugeot breakers have quoted 2,438 used Peugeot parts in the last 30 days.
+Popular part requests during that time were for replacement bumper (front), engine (diesel complete), gearbox (manual), headlight/headlamp (passenger side) and headlight/headlamp (driver side).
+Quotes have ranged from £35.00 for a Peugeot 208 Allure alternator to £3665.00 for a Peugeot Expert BlueHDi Professional Premium Plus L1 MWB engine (diesel bare).
 There are 1,630,811 Peugeots left on the road in the UK, meaning plenty of second-hand spares are available.
-The most requested parts for Peugeot in 2025 were the engine (diesel complete), gearbox (manual), bumper (front), engine (petrol complete) and headlight/headlamp (passenger side).
+The most requested parts for Peugeot in 2025 were the bumper (front), engine (diesel complete), gearbox (manual), headlight/headlamp (passenger side) and headlight/headlamp (driver side).

 All of our suppliers offer guaranteed Peugeot parts with nationwide delivery available.